jayvynl/django-clickhouse-backend/README.md

 - In outer join, clickhouse will set missing columns to empty values (0 for number, empty string for text, unix epoch for date/datatime) instead of NULL.
   So Count("book") resolve to 1 in a missing LEFT OUTER JOIN match, not 0.
   In aggregation expression Avg("book__rating", default=2.5), default=2.5 have no effect in a missing match.
+- Clickhouse does not support unique constraint and foreignkey constraint. `ForeignKey`, `ManyToManyField` and `OneToOneField` can be used with clickhouse backend, but no database level constraints will be added, so there could be some consistency problems.
+- Clickhouse does not support transaction.
+If any exception occurs during migrating, then your clickhouse database will be in an untracked state.
+Any migration should be full tested in test environment before deployed to production environment.

 **Requirements:**